Melissa J. Nelson

 BLACK MEMORY COLLECTIVE

 The Black Memory Collective is a private community for Black archivists, memory workers, and researchers.
-We are a community-based collective that creates spaces for knowledge sharing, changemaking, collaboration, and community building.
+We create spaces for knowledge sharing, changemaking, collaboration, and community building.
+We are part of a larger movement to reclaim Black memory and imagine Black futures.
 As Founder & Creative Director, Melissa leads the vision and objectives, coordinates events and projects, and performs strategic planning for growth and content management.

 LEARN MORE